SciML/SciMLDocs/docs/src/highlevels/numerical_utilities.md

 - Mixture of experts (Waiting GaussianMixtures package to work on v1.5)
 - Earth
 - Gradient Enhanced Kriging

-## GlobalSensitivity.jl: Global Sensitivity Analysis

-Derivatives calculate the local sensitivity of a model, i.e. the change in the simulation's outcome if one was to change the parameter with respect to some chosen part of the parameter space.
-But how does a simulation's output change "in general" with respect to a given parameter?
-That is what global sensitivity analysis (GSA) computes, and thus [GlobalSensitivity.jl](https://github.com/SciML/GlobalSensitivity.jl) is the way to answer that question.
-GlobalSensitivity.jl includes a wide array of methods, including:

-- Morris's method
-- Sobol's method
-- Regression methods (PCC, SRC, Pearson)
-- eFAST
-- Delta Moment-Independent method
-- Derivative-based Global Sensitivity Measures (DGSM)
-- EASI
-- Fractional Factorial method
-- Random Balance Design FAST method

 ## ExponentialUtilities.jl: Faster Matrix Exponentials